If you’re an architect, need I say any more?

 Why do we use a red pen?
 I suppose it’s just tradition and we don’t question tradition.
 Actually it’s really very practical.
 It’s the easiest color to see and recognize that it’s not part of the final drawing.

 Years ago (yes a story is coming), and I don’t mean centuries ago, just earlier in my career, architects made drawings by hand on vellum or sometimes mylar.
-The drawings were copied with a developer type machine and the resulting copy had a white background with blue lines (blue prints).
+The drawings were copied with a developer type machine and the resulting copy had a white background with blue lines (some referred to as blue prints, although technically incorrect and archaic).
 Oftentimes the exposure was set a bit dark and there was a lot of bluish background to the drawing.
 Using a red pen was simply the easiest color to see.
 For those of you who are focused on being PC or just a bit sensitive, red pens are not intended to be mean or pejorative.
 Red is not seen as a critical color, just an easy one to see.
 Now I haven’t always had that opinion.
 I started out my career frequently “picking up” red lines where my boss would review a set of drawings and make his notes with a red pen.
 Once he was through with his notes, he would give me the set and I would make the changes on the original drawings.
 I had a mix of emotions each time, many unpleasant.
 The worst was when he would add one word in the middle of a large paragraph.
 Drawing by hand and using pencil, we had to erase part of the paragraph and insert the word and re-letter the remaining words.
 Years later I shared that story with him and he laughed.
 I wasn’t laughing at the time, especially when adding one word made me feel the boss was being a bit petulant.

 I still think on paper.
 I constantly sketch, doodle, make notes and think out loud on paper with yes, a red pen.
 These red-marked drawings are an important step in the architectural process.
 Many decisions and thoughts are contained in them.
 It’s where we really imagine how the building parts come together and we make important notes and reminders of elements to coordinate.
 No one just sits down and draws a drawing.
 I’m sure there are many that can think and edit on the screen.
 For me to “see” the drawings for both content and line quality, I must print draft copies and scribble all over them.
 I used to get frustrated at my first job when the boss would “bleed” all over the drawings.
 It’s easy to take it personally like you’ve done something wrong or didn’t live up to the standard.
 Now I look back and see that architecture is hard and there are many things to think about and coordinate.
 Sometimes a fresh eye looking at the drawings (not on the screen) sees what is missing.
 Fortunately, there is a sense of completion that the important issues are incorporated when you look at a set of red lined drawings and the red lines have been highlighted.